AmitNG2000/AWS-Cloud-Computing/Assignment1/README.md

 The system is persistent and can handle the failure of of its components.

-- If a worker node fails, it will no longer take new tasks.
-Additionally, due to the Amazon SQS visibility timeout process, the message will eventually become visible and another worker will take the task.
+-If a worker node fails, it will stop taking new tasks.
+Additionally, thanks to the Amazon SQS visibility timeout process, the message will reappear in the queue, allowing another worker to take over the task.
+The Manager monitors the number of worker nodes and will launch a new instance to replace the one that failed.

 - Both S3 and SQS provide live backups and ensure durability of the data.

 [Data Durability in Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/DataDurability.html) &nbsp; &nbsp; [Amazon SQS Documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html)

-- If the manager fails, the data is still secure, but the process will only continue once a new manager node is manually created or the local application is re-run.
+- If the manager fails, the data is still secure, but the process will only continue once a new manager node is manually created or the local application is re-runed.

 <br />